Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 Dentures can be made from different materials, including acrylic, porcelain, and flexible resins, each offering unique benefits.
 Whether you need a temporary fix or a permanent solution, there’s a type of denture to meet your needs.

-The right choice depends on factors like the number of missing teeth, the health of your remaining natural teeth underlying bone alone, and your personal preferences.
+The right choice depends on factors like the number of missing teeth, the health of your remaining natural teeth, the underlying bone, and your personal preferences.

 Types of Dentures